thomas7carriere/CST8913_010-Cloud-Migration_Lab4/lab4/lab4.md

   FILE-01	  Not Ready	                              As pointed out in the lab handout, Windows Server 2012 is a legacy OS and is not supported by Microsoft (no updates).

 5)
+ <ul><li>5.1) Once marked as Azure Ready, Azure's server asessment tool can recommend sizing of Azure VMs and disk types based on-prem resources, as well as their related costs.
+This can be done with or without performance metrics of the resources, but ideally with them to improve optimizations.
+Database sku's can also be recommend, as well as their respective pricing tiers. </li>
+  <ul><li>5.2) Performance-based sizing takes into account the performance history of the on-prem services in order to recommend Azure solutions that will meet the clients needs without wasting resources by over-provisioning.</li>
+   <li>As-is sizing only considers the on-prem hardware to generate recommedations, which may prove inefficient if the resources were initially over-provisioned.
+This could incur unecessary costs.</li></ul></ul>